macnamee/LinuxScripts/README.md

-# LinuxScripts
+# Ryan's Linux Scripts

-Ryan's Linux Scripts
+Use this command to get the scripts from GitHub